12 Best Social Sharing Plugins For WordPress In 2014

 6. Simplified Social Sharing

-The company behind this plugin is LoginRadius, they specialise in integrating social media logins into various content management systems including including WordPress.
+The company behind this plugin is LoginRadius, they specialize in integrating social media logins into various content management systems including including WordPress.

 Simplified Social Sharing allows you to choose from all of the main social media platforms and a variety of layouts.
 You can choose to display social buttons vertically at the side of your content or horizontally on posts or pages.